FasterSpeeding/Tanjun/docs/usage.md

 [tanjun.with_annotated_args][tanjun.annotations.with_annotated_args] provides
 a simple way to declare the arguments for both message and slash commands.
-While this feature is cross-compatible there is one key difference, slash commands specifically require that a description for the option be passed as a separate string field to [typing.Annotated][] and message commands juts ignore this description.
+While this feature is cross-compatible, there is one key difference: a description must be included for options when annotating for a slash command, which is done by passing a string value to [typing.Annotated][] (as shown above).

-The special generic types it offers like [Ranged][tanjun.annotations.Ranged] and [Converted][tanjun.annotations.Converted] use [typing.Annotated][] to complete that generic call and can also be passed as arguments to Annotated like `Annotated[Int, Ranged(13, 130)]` and `Annotated[Str, Converted(get_video)]`.
+The special generic types offered in [tanjun.annotations] like [Ranged][tanjun.annotations.Ranged] and [Converted][tanjun.annotations.Converted] return a [typing.Annotated][] instance from their generic calls and can also be passed as arguments to Annotated like `Annotated[Int, Ranged(13, 130)]` and `Annotated[Str, Converted(get_video)]`.

-This example doesn't demonstrate every future of this and more information on how arguments can be configured through annotations can be seen in [tanjun.annotations][tanjun.annotations].
+This example doesn't demonstrate every future of this and more information on how arguments are configured through annotations can be seen in [tanjun.annotations][].

 ### Wrapped commands